jessest94106/openairinterface5g/doc/nfapi.md

 Refer to the above steps in [Quickstart](#quickstart), but run the PNF first as it is the WLS "master".

+To optimize the performance of your setup, you can provide the option `--thread-pool <list of allocated CPUs>` in the PNF command line.
+This allows you to pin PNF processing threads to specific CPU cores, as they might otherwise interfere with DPDK used by WLS.

+Before selecting which CPU cores to allocate: run `nr-softmodem` without the `--thread-pool` option and use a process monitoring tool such as htop to check CPU availability.
+Check for lightly loaded cores, and use them in the thread-pool for the PNF.

+Example commands for running an OTA test with USRP B200 on 40MHz:

+Run PNF

+    sudo NFAPI_TRACE_LEVEL=info ./nr-softmodem -O ../../../targets/PROJECTS/GENERIC-NR-5GC/CONF/gnb-pnf.band78.rfsim.conf --nfapi PNF --continuous-tx -E --thread-pool 1,2,3,4,5

+Run VNF

+    sudo NFAPI_TRACE_LEVEL=info ./nr-softmodem -O ../../../targets/PROJECTS/GENERIC-NR-5GC/CONF/gnb-vnf.sa.band78.106prb.nfapi.conf --nfapi VNF

 #### How to run OAI PNF with OSC/Radisys O-DU

 Set up the hugepages for DPDK (1GB page size, 6 pages; this only needs to be